DAMunene/DAMunene/README.md

 ###
 <h2> My name is Munene Muriuki.
-A Backend Engineer - Python with rich experience in Cloud Computing☁..</h2>
+A Backend Engineer with rich experience in Cloud Computing☁..</h2>
 <h4>Here is  a little bit about me: </h4>
 <h5>I use Python for my daily tasks☺️</h5>
 <h5>Learning TypeScript one syntax at a time🌱</h5>